 Jennifer Osborn works diligently for insurance companies, third-party administrators, and other regulated entities to further their goals and help them remain compliant within the 50-state regulatory scheme.
-She focuses on insurance regulatory and compliance issues, with a primary emphasis on life and health insurance matters.
+She focuses on insurance regulatory and compliance issues, with a primary emphasis on health insurance matters.

 - Insurance Companies and Health Maintenance Organizations (HMOs)